saali14/PWCLONet_pyLiDARSLAM/README.md

 * **KITTI-360**: Following the KITTI dataset, the same team introduced KITTI-360 featuring significantly extended sequences and uncorrected motion (by opposition to the KITTI benchmark).

-To download this dataset follow theese instructions:
+To download this dataset follow these instructions:
-* Download KITTI360 dataset from there [**official website**](http://www.cvlibs.net/datasets/kitti-360/)
+* Download KITTI-360 dataset from their [**official website**](http://www.cvlibs.net/datasets/kitti-360/)
 * Extract the archives to the root directory as follows:
 ```
 ├─ <KITTI_360_ROOT>